goldbergyoni/nodebestpractices/README.md

 ## ![✔] 8.10.
 Prefer smaller Docker base images

 **TL;DR:** Large images lead to higher exposure to vulnerabilities and increased resource consumption.
-Using leaner Docker images, such as Alpine Linux variants, mitigates this issue.
+Using leaner Docker images, such as Slim and Alpine Linux variants, mitigates this issue.

 **Otherwise:** Building, pushing, and pulling images will take longer, unknown attack vectors can be used by malicious actors and more resources are consumed.